 - VAT is excluded, and may or may not be applicable.

-- Each party is assumed to split ICC administrative expenses and Tribunal costs equally.
-If a Respondent refuses to pay, its counterclaims will not be heard but the Claimant will need to bear the Respondent’s costs (which can then be claimed as costs at the end of the arbitration).
+- Each party is assumed to pay ICC administrative expenses and Tribunal costs equally.
+If a Respondent refuses to pay, however, its counterclaims will not be heard but the Claimant will need to bear the Respondent’s costs (which can then be claimed in the award on costs at the end of the arbitration).

-- A successful party may be reimbursed all or a significant portion of its legal costs by the losing party in the final arbitration award.
-This possibility is not factored into this model.
+- It should be recalled that a successful party may be reimbursed all or a significant portion of its legal costs by the losing party in the final arbitration award.